DevOps-Team5-2022/DevOps_Oct2022_Team5_Assignment/README.md

 |Developer|Jun Jie|Manages the overall development of the solution Writes unit test cases|

 ### Requirements gathering flow
+Go through the project scope as a team.
+Identify areas which will require IT to develop.
+From the areas break it down to what are the technologies required and its dependencies.
+Once all is identified the team will generate user stories for the requirements and planning poker will start.
 ### Backlog issues creation flow
 #### New Task/Enhancement to be done
 1. Create a new issue (Task) with reasonable naming sense